 The California Geological Society classified the Needles Deposit as unusually pure and over 500,000 mt of magnesite ore exposed at the surface, with additional resources expected at depth.

-The Kraemer Report (2020) updated this work and estimated the Needles Deposit project area could extend up to 480,000 m2, potentially containing up to 2 million tonnes of magnesite.
+The Kraemer Report (2020) updated this work and estimated that the Needles Deposit project area could extend up to 480,000 m2, potentially containing up to 2 million tonnes of magnesite.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.